 General and administrative expenses consist primarily of compensation for employees in executive and administrative functions, including, but not limited to, finance, human resources, legal, business and commercial development and strategic planning.
 Other significant costs include facilities costs and professional fees for accounting and legal services, including legal services associated with obtaining and maintaining patents and regulatory compliance.
-We expect that general and administrative expenses will continue to increase in the last quarter of 2009.
+We expect that general and administrative expenses will increase in 2010 compared to 2009.